jpda/b2c-appRoles/README.md

 - Flexible
 - Durable against downstream API changes
 - Useful for calling additional APIs (e.g., a business system or supplementary authorization system)
+- More caching/resiliency options

+## Graph authorization

+Regardless of the mechanism to connect to Graph (either directly or via proxy), Graph authorization is done via `client_credentials` - which means credentials should (as always) be handled with care.
+The permissions on these credentials are moderately privileged.

+Plumbing roles:

+- [`Applications.Read.All`](https://docs.microsoft.com/en-us/graph/api/serviceprincipal-get?view=graph-rest-1.0&tabs=http) - for retrieving app data at sign-in time
+- [`AppRoleAssignment.Read.All`](https://docs.microsoft.com/en-us/graph/api/serviceprincipal-list-approleassignments?view=graph-rest-1.0&tabs=http) - for retrieving app role assignments

+Adminstrative UI roles:

+- [`AppRoleAssignment.ReadWrite.All`](https://docs.microsoft.com/en-us/graph/api/serviceprincipal-post-approleassignments?view=graph-rest-1.0&tabs=http) - for managing app role assignments
+- [`User.Read.All`](https://docs.microsoft.com/en-us/graph/api/user-list?view=graph-rest-1.0&tabs=http) - for querying users, e.g., 'the people picker'

+Optional admin UI permissions:

+- [`Application.ReadWrite.All`](https://docs.microsoft.com/en-us/graph/api/application-update?view=graph-rest-1.0&tabs=http) - for creating new app roles (e.g., allowing a delegated administrator to create new app roles)
+- [`GroupMember.Read.All`](https://docs.microsoft.com/en-us/graph/api/group-list-members?view=graph-rest-1.0&tabs=http) - for assigning groups to roles

+These permissions can be on the same application registration, or preferably on two different app registrations - one for reading role data, the other for administration.
+Note that these are *application* permissions, not user-delegated permissions.
+The users of this portal with be authorized separately via an app role membership (see below).

 ## delegated role administration UI